10 mistakes you must avoid at all costs when leasing

 1. Not understanding how leasing works

 Thanks to gowago.ch, finding a leasing is as easy as child’s play.
 However, leasing entails some knowledge about its structure and what it represents.
 We give a guide on why leasing here.
+To learn more about the different kinds of leasing, we have compiled an overview article for you about the different leasing variants and which companies offer them.

 Here’s a digest and an example on how leasing calculation works.
 The monthly payments comprise of interest and a principal.
 The principal or the actual payment for the car is based on the value of depreciation for each specific vehicle over time.
 Let’s take a Skoda Octavia.
 So the manufacturer’s suggested retail price, or MSRP, of this car is CHF 27,880 for the most economic version.
 After 48 months (a typical length for a car lease), the car will be worth around CHF 4,000.
 Without interest, each monthly payment would then be (27’880-4’000)/48= CHF 580 to accommodate the amount of depreciation this vehicle experiences, which happens to be very low in this case.
 As Skoda is a popular model in Switzerland, it holds its value quite well even after three years.
 This calculation has been made with a 0% interest rate and 0% downpayment.